-Mobile phone spam messages on android.
+Mobile phone unwanted messages on android.
 How to report text spam.
 Avoid emails going to the spam folder in Gmail.
 Android devices include a Gmail email address.
 Also, wireless service and chat app messaging capabilities.
 Each have their own reporting mechanisms for unwanted messages.

 On top of that, filters are not full proof.
 Any automated message could end up in the wrong folder.
-Alerts from social media and account activations are commonly mislabeled.
+Alerts from social media and account activation are commonly mislabeled.
 Follow the directions to put them in your inbox.

 No Unwanted Contact

-We shall grant permission.
+You shall grant permission.
 On the other hand, unwanted contact for certain activities.
 Unexpected communication should be verified before opening because of the many hoaxes and hacks.